sdankbar/jaqumal/README.md

 There are also built-in Event types provided by this library.
 Code can register to receive a callback when those types of events are created using the EventDispatcher as well.

-NOTE: Care should be taken when modifying a model from inside the callback that the model changed.
+NOTE: Care should be taken when modifying a model from inside a model changed callback.
 This may lead to undefined behavior.

 ##### Threading